Phoenix EEOC Lawyers

 The U.S. Equal Employment Opportunity Commission (EEOC) enforces federal laws that prohibit certain types of job discrimination.
 Employment discrimination based on an applicant’s or employee’s race, color, age (40 or older), disability, or membership in another protected class is illegal.

 If your employer violated your legal rights, the first step in addressing the problem is to go through the EEOC charge process, which generally has four stages, and which will allow your employer to respond to the complaint.
 The EEOC process is essentially federal but locally based.
-If you need assistance in understanding how to bring an EEOC charge of discrimination, our Scottsdale EEOC lawyers can provide it.
+If you need assistance in understanding how to bring an EEOC charge of discrimination in Arizona, our Scottsdale EEOC lawyers can provide it.

-What To Do If Your Employer Has Broken The Law
+What To Do If Your Scottsdale Employer Has Broken The Law

 - Understand the EEOC’s concrete deadlines, such as the 180-day post-termination limit for filing a charge